The American in Me (Avengers album)

 The American in Me is a compilation album by the Avengers.
 It was released on April 20, 2004, on DBK Works.
 The album is composed of four studio recordings from 1978 and a live concert recorded at the Old Waldorf in San Francisco, CA on June 13, 1979.
 The concert was previously released on Zero Hour one year earlier.

+PopMatters noted, "This release collects unearthed studio work, including alternate takes of the Steve Jones sessions, and a crystal clear live show at the Old Waldorf in ’79, when the band were three shows away from their end."